 It’s interesting to note that not all shrimp turn pink when cooked.
 Some shrimp species, such as the white shrimp, retain their white or gray color even after cooking.
 This is because these species do not consume as much astaxanthin-rich food and therefore have lower levels of the pigment in their body.

-See also How to trim rhubarb for cooking
+See also How to store cooked oatmeal

 In addition to its role in coloring shrimp, astaxanthin also has antioxidant properties and is believed to have various health benefits.
 It is commonly used in dietary supplements and added to certain foods to enhance their nutritional value.